 Senior Pastor/Head of Staff

-With a deep faith in God’s grace, in the unconditional love of Christ and in the Holy Spirit’s call for us to trust God and to involvement in the world, David has joyfully pastored our church since 2009.
+With a deep faith in God’s grace, in the unconditional love of Christ and in the Holy Spirit’s call for us to trust God and live out our faith in the world, David has joyfully pastored our church since 2009.

 He grew up active in the Presbyterian Church in Dayton, OH and feels the spirit alive at Bradley Hills.

-David comes to ministry out of a love of teaching and preaching and of pastoral care, particularly to individuals and families in times of challenge.
-David enjoys walking life’s journey with people at BHPC.
+David comes to ministry out of a love for teaching and preaching.
+He enjoys walking life’s journey with people, particularly during times of challenge.
 He continues to be involved in areas of counseling and support at colleges and hospitals and finds it a privilege to care for individuals and their families spiritually, sharing joys and sorrows, and to help people grow in faith and in relationship with God.

 With a long time interest in spiritual practice, organizational structure and personnel development, David previously served several churches and on campuses in the Washington, D.C., area, enjoying youth ministry in particular.
 Before that he worked in business and law and continues to serve on for-profit and non-profit boards.
 David has served on the Presbytery’s young adult, youth worker, campus ministry, stewardship, personnel and permanent judicial committees.
 He is a member of the Reformed Institute of Metropolitan Washington’s Company of Teachers.
 He has loved seeing Bradley Hills grow in membership, financial strength, diversity, staff, impact and spirit, and is looking forward to where God is calling us next.

 David is a former scholar, program director and senior fellow at the New America Foundation think tank.
-His articles have appeared in a variety of religious and secular publications and in chapters in several books and courses.
-He used to blog regularly for HuffingtonPost.
-David’s books include Practicing Balance: How Congregations Can Promote Harmony in Work and Life; Blessed Benedictions: Sending Them Home with a Good Word; Faith in Service; 1015; and Spiritual Calcium.
+His articles have appeared in a variety of religious and secular publications and as assignments in courses.
+David’s books include Practicing Balance: How Congregations Can Promote Harmony in Work and Life; The Five Letters Every Christian Should Write; Christian Followship: Discipleship and the Gospel of John for the Post-Pandemic World; Blessed Benedictions: Sending Them Home with a Good Word; Faith in Service; 1015; and Spiritual Calcium.
 He has enjoyed the privilege of speaking and preaching in a variety of contexts nationally.